C3S/collecting_society_docker/README.rst

 invokation syntax of ``exec`` and ``run --rm``, the commands of the script are also available directy via ``/shared/COMMAND``.

-.. warning:: The script should only be executed within a service container!
+.. warning:: All CLI commands should only be executed within a service container!

 .. note:: Not all commands will work on any service.